aleshaleksey/fansys23/02-base-rules.md

 ___
 #### Dice size rules
-This applies mostly to weapon attacks, but may also apply to adjustments to poison based damage based on dose at the group's discretion. *[NB: Poison rules have not yet been written.]
+This applies mostly to weapon attacks, but may also apply to adjustments to poison based damage based on dose at the group's discretion.
+The increase in damage by larger weapons, and decrease in damage by smaller weapons is reflected by increase and decrease in the size/number of damage dice used.

 There are two progressions of dice size/count with weapon size/dose, the D2 and the D3 progression.
 All standard size-dependant transitions can be found here.
 Dice combos not in these transitions do not change with weapon size.
 The transitions upwards look like this: